 - National Institute of Neurological Disorders and Stroke.
 The mission of NINDS is to reduce the burden of neurological disease - a burden borne by every age group, by every segment of society, by people all over the world.

 - National Sleep Foundation.
 The National Sleep Foundation (NSF) is an independent nonprofit organization dedicated to improving public health and safety by achieving understanding of sleep and sleep disorders, and by supporting education, sleep-related research, and advocacy.
+See the NSF 2015 Sleep in AmericaTM poll results.

 - Center for Information and Study on Clinical Research Participation (CISCRP): A first-of-its-kind nonprofit organization dedicated to educating and informing the public, patients, medical/research communities, the media, and policy makers about clinical research and the role each party plays in the process.